Tutorial | Dashboard management#

 We often need to provide the end user of a dashboard with the ability to interact with the insights on display.
 You can add data filters to an individual insight on its Edit tab, just like you would for a chart.

-However, it also can be useful to have a filter that operates at the level of an entire dashboard slide.
-This way, multiple insights on the same dashboard slide can be subject to the same data filters.
+However, it also can be useful to have a filter that operates at the level of an entire dashboard page.
+This way, multiple insights on the same dashboard page can be subject to the same data filters.

 Note